Traewelling/traewelling/privacypolicy_en.md

 # General notice and mandatory&shy;information

+## What has changed?

+This privacy policy has been comprehensively revised and brought up to date.
+The key change: Träwelling is no longer operated by a private individual, but by the registered association **Träwelling e.V.**, which now acts as the responsible party within the meaning of the GDPR.
+The people behind Träwelling remain the same.
+In addition, existing sections have been clarified and expanded, covering practices that have existed for some time but were not previously documented in detail.

+There are no practical implications for users as a result of these changes.

 ## Designation of the responsible entity

 The responsible party for data processing on this website is: